OPERATION WILDEFIRE, A FOREST FIGHTING AIR-TANKER INTERSTATE TASK-FORCE

 FORESTRY TWO YEARS AGO, saw merit in the following proposal and aided the author in preparing his proposal for presentation to the 17 Governors of the (WGA).
 (Western Governor's Association).
 Here is Operation Wildefire with the suggestion by Forest & Range-land Health Program Director to the Governors that a pilot program be implemented by the following fire season.
 Your comments are welcomed.

-A PROPOSED, MULTI-STATE AIR NATIONAL GUARD, C-130 AIR-TANKER, FOREST FIGHTING TASK FORCE
+A PROPOSED, MULTI-STATE AIR NATIONAL GUARD and Other AIR-TANKER, TASK FORCE

 While millions of acres of our valuable forestlands are destroyed yearly by fire, it seems we are forced to accept what may be an antiquated fire containment protocol and an example, of a too little too late policy.
 We have had to accept the current process as normal, but with all due respect, without an all out, first strike air tanker capability, the current process may in fact be anything but normal.
 Operation Wildefire may therefore, be one common sense concept, borne out of necessity.